saifulislamdev/budcode-backend/endpoints.md

 Be mindful that the `visitingUserMutualProjects` property may not always exist (that is, the key won't exist).
 It exists when the token is valid.
 When the token is invalid or there is not one given, the property won't exist.
 Another thing to be mindful about is that the value will be an empty array when the token is valid but the visiting user has no mutual projects.

-Otherwise, results in a `500` error status code with a message about the error.
+Otherwise, results in a `400` or `500` error status code with a message about the error.

 ## GET `/users/createdProjects`